 Switching From Gas Hot Water System to Electric Hot Water System

 What does the phase-out of gas in Victoria for new builds mean for your hot water system?
+Switching from gas to electric hot water is a bit of a buzz at the moment, let’s dive into it.
 Do you need to replace your gas hot water system with electric hot water or a heat pump system?
 As of now the mandate for the phase of gas connections is just for new homes being built and not existing homes, so you don’t need to rush out and buy a new electric hot water system.
 But it is a good idea to put some thought into what hot water system you might purchase when your current one needs replacing.

 The term ‘all-electric homes’ is becoming part of the lexicon in the trade industry and is starting to make its way down to homeowners.
 All-Electric means having no reliance on gas to run your home, for example, electric oven, electric hot water and electric heating/cooling.
 All-electric homes combine the power of solar with electric power to save on bills and have a greener, more efficient home.
 The shift to all-electric appliances reflects a global trend towards reducing emissions and dependence on fossil fuels.
 Here’s what you need to know about this significant change and how Harley Plumbing can assist in this transition.